Practical guide: when to use ChatGPT, Claude, or Perplexity

 Analyzing or writing long documents

-With 200,000 tokens of context, Claude can process complete reports, strategies, or white papers.
+With a 200,000 token context, Claude can process entire reports, strategies, or whitepapers.
 Perfect for CRO analyses where you want to process all data in one session.

 Coding and refactoring

-Claude Opus 4 is currently the best coding model in the world and can independently execute complex programming tasks.
+Claude Opus 4 is currently the best coding model in the world and can independently perform complex programming tasks.
 Ideal for Shopify apps and custom development where quality is more important than speed.

 Natural, professional texts